willstopher817/jenkins.docker.spring.react.selenium_person-database/README.md

 		3. `git clone`s [a react Application](https://github.com/curriculeon/jenkins.docker.spring.react_projecttemplate/tree/master/client) into the container.
 		4. builds the react application inside the container
 		6. ensures output of build is displayed by Jenkins
+	3. Dockerizes and Runs Selenium Application
+		1. Pulls a docker _image_ with `Git`, `Java`, and `Maven` installed.
+		2. Creates a docker _container_ from the aforementioned docker _image_.
+		3. `git clone`s [a selenium application](https://github.com/curriculeon/jenkins.docker.spring.react_projecttemplate/tree/master/client) into the container.
+		4. `.jar`s the cloned maven application within the container by leveraging command below
+			* `mvn package`
+		5. runs Maven application using the `.jar` in container by leveraging command below
+			* `java -jar target/${name-of-jar}.jar`
+		4. builds the react application inside the container
+		6. ensures output of build is displayed by Jenkins